Laam24/Hangman/README.md

 ## Gameplay

 ***Starting Screen***
-  *  The game starts with a security question from the user (A simple math problem).
+  *  The game starts with a security question for the player (A simple math problem).
   *  The game then asks for user information and following that the game starts.

 ***Gameplay***